Peterpiotr/siguren-documentation/docs/source/operation/recovery/forced-lowering-backup.rst

 .. note::
   | To carry out this procedure, you must provide a mechanism to drive the MS worm.
   | This mechanism should produce a high enough torque to move the load (taking into account the weight of the load and the various specific frictions due to this type of recovery).
-  | For example, we can use a motor and a reducer adapted.
+  | For example, we can use a motor and a gearbox adapted.
   | Only one operator is needed for this procedure.

 .. warning::